Index Tracking

 Obstacles to Perfect Tracking

-- **Expense Ratios**: The management fee is a guaranteed drag.
+- Expense Ratios: The annual cost of managing the fund is a guaranteed and persistent drag on performance.

 FAQs